 2. How much are bookkeeping services?

+Now that you have an idea of what bookkeeping services involve, you’re probably asking yourself how much does a bookkeeper cost?
 The price for bookkeeping services will vary depending on precisely what kind of service you want and whether you would like to hire someone full-time or outsource to a professional service.

 On average, a bookkeeper in Australia may cost around $30-40 per hour.

 However, this depends on the exact service you need.

 If you only require basic bookkeeping and tax preparation, this cost may be entirely different to a bookkeeper that provides weekly reporting, and ongoing payroll and handles your day-to-day accounts receivable and repayable.